gernotk/JISP/README.md

 Well, JISP is your regular half-assed toy programming language of which there are many more on github.
 One thing that may be special about this one is its support for anonymous, recursive functions that are guaranteed not to blow the JavaScript stack as the intepreter is automatically trampolining recursive calls for you.
 Furthermore, there is built-in support for non-blocking execution of JISP programs so long running programs are not paused by the browser and you can have intermediate textual or graphical updates.
 Programming in JISP is therefore a much more joyful experience than in other slow toy programming languages.

+## How to build

+Just install npm and run Grunt on the repository.
+A file named "jisp.js" will be generated.
+To try out the interpreter just open one of the example programs in your browser: <a href="https://github.com/gernotk/JISP/blob/master/factorial.html">factorial.html</a>, <a href="https://github.com/gernotk/JISP/blob/master/filter.html">filter.html</a>, <a href="https://github.com/gernotk/JISP/blob/master/qsort.html">qsort.html</a> and <a href="https://github.com/gernotk/JISP/blob/master/mandelbrot.html">mandelbrot.html</a>.

 ## Key language features

 * lists